-Hesch method is an integrated approach that treats the hip, pelvis and the lumbar spine in conjunction with Sacroiliac joint (SIJ) to correct pain originating from SIJ.
-It looks at the lumbo-pelvic-hip joint as “single unit system”.
+The Hesch Method is an integrated approach that treats the hip, pelvis and the lumbar spine in conjunction with the Sacroiliac joint (SIJ which is the pelvic joint) to correct pain originating from SIJ.
+It looks at the lumbopelvic-hip joint as a “single unit system”.
 So SIJ pain or asymmetry can lead to low back and hip pain or vice versa.

-With this testing method, your clinician will be able to accurately assess joint mobility and position of the surrounding structures to determine cause of the dysfunction.
-It focuses on correction of the most common patterns of the SIJ dysfunction with the use of specific positions and exercises.
+With this testing method, your clinician will be able to accurately assess the joint mobility and position of the surrounding structures to determine the cause of the dysfunction.
+It focuses on the correction of the most common patterns of SIJ dysfunction with the use of specific positions and exercises.

 The technique purpotes to evaluate the transfer of energy through pelvis instead of relying on pain provocation or postural compensations.

-SIJ pain may not necessarily be present with a asymmetry between the joints.
+SIJ pain may not necessarily be present with an asymmetry between the joints.
 You may have symmetrical and aligned SIJ but still can be the cause of your pain.
-Approach is based on more “Joint to speak for itself”.
+The approach is based on more “Joint to speak for itself”.